-Asian shares track Wall Street retreat; big banks tumble
+World shares mixed as Asia tracks Wall St, Europe rebounds

 Wall Street has been shaky this month, and the S&P 500 has dropped 8.4% since hitting a record Sept.
 2 amid a long list of worries for investors.

+The S&P 500 fell 1.2% on Monday to 3,281.06 for its fourth session of losses, the longest losing streak since stocks were selling off in February on recession worries.

-Chief among them is fear that stocks got too expensive when coronavirus counts are still worsening, Congress is unable to deliver more aid for the economy, U.S.-China tensions are rising and a contentious U.S. election is approaching.
+Investors are worried that stocks have gotten too expensive at a time when coronavirus counts are still worsening, Congress is unable to deliver more aid for the economy, U.S.-China tensions are rising and a contentious U.S. election is approaching.

 The likelihood that Congress may soon deliver more aid to the economy after extra weekly unemployment benefits and other stimulus expired has been diminishing.